yabellini/SitioAcademico/content/en/post/ACreazyYearInReview.md

 * I become one of the Global Coordinators of useR!
 2021.
 We have an [amazing team](https://user2021.r-project.org/about/global-team/) working in this conf.

-* I'm starting to do some work for RStudio.
+* I'm starting to do some work for RStudio Education.

 ## December